 Much of the original decoration and contents of the building were lost when it was converted into a military fortress in 401 AD.
 Many of the ashes and urns were scattered about by Visigothic looters when Rome was sacked in the year 410 and the original statue was destroyed when the Goths besieged Rome.
 A funerary urn believed to be Hadrian’s has miraculously survived and can now be found in the Basilica of Saint Peter.

 The popes converted the original mausoleum into a castle in the 14th century and it was Pope Nicholas III who connected the building to the Vatican.
 The building would be a refuge for Pope Clement VII when Rome was sacked in 1527.

 Leo X had built a chapel in the castle that featured a beautiful Madonna done by Raffaello da Montelupo who also created a statue of Saint Michael holding a sword in 1536.
 A luxurious apartment was constructed on the orders of Paul III to ensure that the pontiff had a comfortable place to stay in case the city was under siege.

-Today, Castel Sant'Angelo is one of the most visited places in Rome and has been featured in countless movies and books.
+The Castle Today Today, Castel Sant’Angelo is one of the most visited places in Rome and has been featured in countless movies and books.
 Dan Brown used the castle as a location for his book Angels and Demons and it can also be seen in the movie Roman Holiday.
-In Puccini's opera Tosca, the castle is the location where Cavaradossi is held prisoner.
+In Puccini’s opera Tosca, the castle is the location where Cavaradossi was held as a prisoner.

-During the summer you can have dinner in the eveing on the top terrace.
+During the summer you can have dinner in the evening on the top terrace.
 It offers good food for a reasonable price in an extremely romantic place.